 That’s not a bad thing.
 Roughly 2.5 ounces of fresh burdock root has up to 61 mg of calcium and 1.4 mg of iron along with other good stuff like riboflavin and phosphorous.

-- Skin Issues: Specifically, burdock root can be used to treat skin conditions like psoriasis.
+- Skin Issues: Specifically, burdock root for dogs can be used to treat skin conditions like psoriasis.
 Because these conditions can be traced back to liver function, burdock’s flushing properties once again come to bear.
 The liver is responsible for so much in your dog’s physiology and cleaning the body from the inside out can help in so many ways.
-Because burdock aids in the removal of waste from the body, you can expect to see better looking skin and hair.
+Because of burdock aids in the removal of waste from the body, you can expect to see better-looking skin and hair.

 - Blood Purifier: Burdock’s adeptness when it comes to flushing out toxins and cleansing the blood can’t be overstated.
-It filters the blood and helps create bile and other enzymes that break down and absorb essential nutrients properly.
-This will help prevent everything from allergens to imbalances from creating problems, which in turn cuts down on the risk of things like kidney stones, bladder infections and even arthritis.
+Burdock root benefits are, it filters the blood and helps create bile and other enzymes that break down and absorb essential nutrients properly.
+This will help prevent everything from allergens to imbalances from creating problems, which in turn cuts down on the risk of things like kidney stones, bladder infections, and even arthritis.

-Dosages Including How To Prepare a Tonic for Your Dog
+Dosages Including How To Prepare a Tonic of Burdock Root for Your Dog

 - In a medium size pot, mix 1 cup of cold water with 1-2 teaspoons of the dried form of Burdock root (not the powder), or 2 tablespoons of fresh (see image below).